anderson-aristotle/js-objects-constructors/README.md

 ## Objectives

-- Use a constructor function to construct objects of a particular type
+- Use a constructor function to produce objects of a particular type.
-- Attach attributes to a new object using the constructor function
+- Attach attributes to a new object using the constructor function.
-- Recall the cost of defining methods inside a constructor function
+- Recall the cost of defining methods inside a constructor function.

 ## Preparation